CUTLER-H2020/DataCrawlers/Economic/maps.me/README.md

 # Crawler for maps.me

-DUTH's crawler to download data from maps.me
-The crawler downloads several information regarding some points of interest for the 4 pilot-cities (Antalya, Antwerp, Cork, Thessaloniki)
+The crawler collects data from maps.me app (https://maps.me/).
+It includes information about several point of interest categories (Shops, Food, Attractions, Entertainment etc.) for Thessaloniki, Antalya, Antwerp and Cork.
+The data is analysed in WP4 to provide insights about the socioeconomic activities in CUTLER pilot cities.
 The table bellow presents the fields used by the crawler:

 | Field on maps.me  | Description |